-Currently on secondment with the World Bank Group, Dr. Bayona is the director of global health programs and practice for the Dartmouth Center for Health Care Delivery Science.
+Dr. Bayona is currently a senior health ppecialist at the World Bank Group.
+Prior to that position, he was director of global health programs and practice for the Dartmouth Center for Health Care Delivery Science and assistant professor at the Department of Community and Family Medicine at the Geisel School of Medicine at Dartmouth.
 He joined Dartmouth from Peru, where he was the co-founder and director of Socios En Salud Sucursal Peru (SES), the Peruvian branch of Partners In Health (PIH).
 At SES, Dr.

 Maude and Lillian Presley Professor of Global Health and Social Medicine